fitthejob/cx-connect-asana/README.md

   unrelated menu intent.
 - **S3:** hosts the beep prompt audio and stores call recordings.
 - **Secrets Manager:** holds the Asana API token used by the Lambdas.
+- **EventBridge:** listens for Amazon Transcribe's own native `Transcribe Job State Change` event (source `aws.transcribe`, emitted by AWS itself when a transcription job finishes, not by anything in this repo) and fans it out to two targets: a durable SQS queue that retains a copy of every completion event as a safety net, and the asana-transcript-update Lambda directly, which has its own retry policy and a separate dead-letter queue for invocations that fail after retries.

 ---